 - Access and Equity Advisory Committee meetings were held bi-monthly.
-The committee provides advice to Council on local issues, service delivery and planning for improved access, equity and inclusion within Council and the wider community - More than 400 people attended the 'Inclusion Matters
+The committee provides advice to Council on local issues, service delivery and planning for improved access, equity and inclusion within Council and the wider community - More than 400 people attended the 'Inclusion Matters - access and empowerment for people of all abilities', an event to highlight International Day of People with a Disability 2015.
+The event aimed to raise the profile and perceptions of people with disabilities in their local community and showcase the talents of individuals with disabilities in Manningham - The National Disability Insurance Scheme (NDIS)

 Your Questions Answered forum was held and attended by 360 community members.
-The forum aimed to increase awareness and understanding of the NDIS, increase capacity of people with disability and their families/carers to make informed choices to achieve their goals, access appropriate services and self-manage their lives and increase awareness of rights, entitlements and supports available under the NDIS - Ongoing assistance to community organisations in the delivery of peer support and educational programs to support individuals and families to prepare for the NDIS.
+The forum aimed to increase awareness and understanding of the NDIS, increase capacity of people with disability and their families/carers to make informed choices to achieve their goals, access appropriate services and sell-manage their lives and increase awareness of rights, entitlements and supports available under the NDIS - Ongoing assistance to community organisations in the delivery of peer support and educational programs to support individuals and families to prepare for the NEMS.